-Yet not all real estate changes hands easily, and how one titles it affects how it can be transferred from one individual to the next after death.
+Yet not all real estate changes hands easily, and how one’s hold title affects how it can be transferred from one individual to the next after death.
 When implemented correctly, an estate plan can ensure that an important piece of real estate transfers from you to your loved ones seamlessly, without unnecessary costs or interruptions.
-That is where your title comes into play.
+That is where your hold title comes into play.

 Title also describes what rights you possess to said property, and these rights can be distributed among various different individuals.
 Titles are not to be confused with deeds, which are the means of transferring title from one person to another.